COVID-19: Updates, Resources and Information

 Based on guidance from the Baker Administration and Massachusetts Department of Public Health, and in coordination with our fellow state universities, Framingham State University will start the semester on its regularly scheduled date of Wednesday, Sept.
 2, in a modified in-person capacity, which will include a mix of in-person instruction – complying with social distancing and public health guidelines – and remote courses.
 Testing data for our students, faculty and staff will be posted on FSU's COVID-19 Data webpage.

 Will Framingham State University be open in the fall?

 Yes, we are not cancelling the fall semester.
 Based on guidance from the Baker Administration and Massachusetts Department of Public Health, and in coordination with our fellow state universities, Framingham State University will start the semester on its regularly scheduled date of Wednesday, Sept.
 2, in a modified in-person capacity, which will include a mix of in-person instruction – complying with social distancing and public health guidelines – and remote courses.

 How is the University preparing to operate in the fall?

 Similar to the Fall 2020 semester, Framingham State will operate in a modified in-person capacity, which will include a mix of in-person instruction – complying with social distancing and public health guidelines – and remote courses.
 We will ensure that the University continues to offer an excellent educational program and academic experience in this new environment, while protecting the health and safety of our community.
 Many of the details of these efforts can be found in FSU's Plan for a Return to Working and Living on Campus.

 Will in-person courses take place in the fall?

 Similar to the fall, a limited number of courses will be offered fully or partially on-campus during the fall.
 Academic Affairs has prioritized those courses that are better suited to an in-person experience.
 For courses that will be taught remotely, extensive training is being offered to faculty throughout the summer months to ensure a high quality remote learning experience.

 Where can I find a list of courses that will have a face-to-face component?

-A tentative list of courses that are expected to have a face-to-face component can be found here.
+A list of courses that will have a face-to-face component can be found here.